roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac: Hot, 18, Horny, Relentless! ****** byNonStopFunGuy© My eyes stared at the sight of my dick entering her pink, shaved pussy, and at her flat tummy and perky, creamy-white A-cup titties, then at her lovely young face.
+My eyes stared at the sight of my dick entering her pink, shaved pussy, and at her flat tummy and perky, creamy-white A-cup titties, then at her lovely young face.
 I now could see why her Dad fucked her 18 year old friend, it was the same reason I was fucking Lilac -- these young bitches are sex goddesses.

  Lilac handed me her cellphone.
 I laid back, letting Lilac do the work of moving herself up and down my dick, while I turned on the camera function and aimed the camera.
 I turned it sideways for a long shot, then clicked a picture of Lilac riding my erection; the photo had everything, her face and tits, the lower part of my erection exposed below her pink vagina, her cuntlips stretched open to take my shaft, and even part of my firm abdomen.
 I showed the pic to the girl, who snickered in delight and then typed out a message to send it to Anya.